Mosig Travel Funds

 Application for a Graduate Student travel grant to Present Research

-Graduate Student travel award money can be uses annually (July 1st-June 30th).
+Graduate Student travel award money can be used annually (July 1st-June 30th).
 A student must be the presenter of research conducted at Vanderbilt.
 The meeting must be a major regional, national, or international conference.
 Grants are limited to $500 for domestic travel and up to $1000 for foreign travel.
 (See form for detailed guidelines about domestic and international travel).
 The Graduate School will not pay for food.
 Each Graduate Student is responsible for completing the application and submitting it to the Graduate School in a timely manner for processing prior to the meeting.